2 How to Use R on a Computer

 2.1.1 Windows Installation

 Click the “Download for Windows” link to access the R download page (see Figure 2.4).
-Select the “base” option (labeled “install R for the first time”), which will direct you to the installer for the latest version of R. You’ll see a download link for the current release—for example, Download R-4.5.3 for Windows - which is the newest version available at the time of writing.
+Select the “base” option (labeled “install R for the first time”), which will direct you to the installer for the latest version of R. You will see a download link for the current release—for example, Download R-4.5.3 for Windows - which is the newest version available at the time of writing.

 Windows download options.